hasancse91/Android-SQLite-Tutorial/02.SQLite-Multiple-(Two)-Tables-CRUD/README.md

-# Android SQLite Multiple Table CRUD Tutorial
+# Android SQLite Multiple (Two) Tables CRUD Tutorial

 We'll design this type of sample Android App using `SQLite` database to store data.
 Here I've created two tables `student` and `subject`.
 A student has one or multiple subjects.
 The relation between these tables is implemented by `foreign key` with `ON UPDATE CASCADE ON DELETE CASCADE`.